WICG/attribution-reporting-api/EVENT.md

 {
   ... // existing fields, such as `event_trigger_data`

+  // Note that "not_filters", which filters with a negation, is also supported.
   "filters": {
     "conversion_subdomain": ["electronics.megastore"],
     // Not set on the source side, so this key is ignored